Desarrollo-CeSPI/docker-php-5.3-alpine/README.md

 1. Place the scripts from this repo at `vendor/bin` in $HOME/bin/
 2. Set an env variable named PHP_CLI_DOCKER_IMAGE with the image of a docker php cli image.
-For example: `PHP_CLI_DOCKER_IMAGE=cespi/php-5.3:modules-cli
+For example: `PHP_CLI_DOCKER_IMAGE=cespi/php-5.3:modules-cli`
 3. Set an env variable named PHP_SERVER_DOCKER_RUN_OPTIONS with additional docker run arguments.

-Using [direnv](https://github.com/direnv/direnv) you can personalize a docker environment per project.
-My `.envrc` has the following personalizations:
+You can then add this variables to your environment editing your `.bash_profile` or `.bashrc`, or instead use [direnv](https://github.com/direnv/direnv), so you can personalize a docker environment per project.

+### Example

 ```bash
 PHP_CLI_DOCKER_IMAGE=cespi/php-5.3:modules-cli
 PHP_SERVER_DOCKER_RUN_OPTIONS="--add-host local.docker:172.17.0.1 -e APACHE_RUN_USER=$USER -e APACHE_RUN_GROUP=`id -ng $USER` -v $HOME/docker/php/php.ini:/usr/local/etc/php/conf.d/my-custom-php.ini:ro"
 ```

-Then, in any directory you can run php scripts or php-serve script to launch a php web server
+Then, in any directory you can run php scripts or php-server script to launch a php web server